holcombddf/Protein-Design-Scripts/README.md

 ## ad_hoc_scheduler.py (Untested)
 Creates threads for jobs (bash commands), limited to TLIM threads and total ~MLIM memory at a time.
 Uses a bounded semaphore for thread limiting, and lock for memory limiting.
 Can take as arguments an integer representing the thread limit, and a float representing the total memory limit (in GB).
 Change the GENERATE FILELIST HERE and GENERATE CMD HERE sections to suit your needs.

 ## queue_scheduler.py (Untested)
 Same as ad_hoc_scheduler.py, but uses a queue to manage thread limits.

+## run_tests.sh
+Tests all other scripts, using Testing as a data source.
+Can be given as an argument, a path to the directory containing the testing data.